Canada: Extremism and Terrorism

 On May 20, 2020, the Canadian Security Intelligence Service (CSIS) released a report that officially recognized violent misogyny as a form of ideological extremism.
 According to the CSIS, violent extremists and terrorists are divided into three categories: religiously-motivated, politically motivated, and ideologically motivated.
 The report was released a day after an alleged member of the incel movement was charged with terrorism offenses for killing one woman and wounding another in a Toronto attack in February 2020.
 “Incels” are self-described “involuntary celibates” who adhere to an ideology of violent misogyny.
 Incels surfaced throughout online forums around the mid-2010s and advocated for violence against women, influencing over 50 attacks in the United States and Canada.
 Incel members disseminate their beliefs through online forums such as Reddit, and it is reported that members have been known to also foster ultra conservative alt-right beliefs.
 Given the hyper-violent beliefs perpetuated by the incel movement, the CSIS has categorized the group as operating in the realm of domestic terrorism.
 The February attack was the latest in incel-claimed attacks, with the first two taking place in April 2018 and June 2019.
 (Sources: Global News, Newsweek)

-On April 23, 2018, a man drove a van down a busy street in Toronto.
-The attack killed ten and injured another 16.
+On April 23, 2018, a man drove a van down a busy street in North York district in Toronto, targeting pedestrians.
+The attack killed 10 and injured another 16.
 The suspect, Alek Minassian, was arrested 30 minutes following the attack.
 According to police, Minassian claimed he was a member of the “incel” movement and that he carried out the attack in retribution for sexual rejection and ridicule by women.
 On March 10, 2020, Minassian admitted to planning and carrying out the attack.
-Minassian currently faces 10 counts of first-degree murder and 16 of attempted murder.
-Minassian’s trial date will begin on November 9, 2020.
-(Sources: CNN, Global News)
+Minassian’s trial began on November 10, 2020.
+The trial was held on Zoom because of the COVID-19 pandemic.
+During the six-week trial, Minassian’s lawyers argued that Minassian should be found not criminally responsible for his actions due to his Autism Spectrum Disorder diagnosis.
+On March 3, 2021, Ontario Superior Court Justice Anne Molloy found Minassian guilty of 10 counts of first-degree murder and 16 counts of attempted murder.
+On June 13, 2022, Minassian received a life sentence with parole eligibility after 25 years.
+(Sources: CNN, Global News, Canadian Press, CTV News, CTV News, Canadian Press)

 On June 3, 2019, a man wielding a knife indiscriminately stabbed a woman and a child at a shopping area in New Sudbury.
 The victims survived the attack, but are wounded.
 Police apprehended the suspect, Alexander Stavropoulos, and discovered that he is a member of the “incel” movement.
 Stavropoulos claimed he was inspired by a previous attack carried out by fellow “incel,” Alek Minassian, in April 2018.
 On January 13, 2020, Stavropoulos pleaded guilty to two counts of murder and a breach of probation.
 According to court records, Stavropoulos was previously convicted for a similar attack in downtown Sudbury in April 2018.
 (Source: CBC News)